 Grace to you!

 The Lord Jesus provides a model for believers.
-The practical and simple nature of his word in this regard could make one gloss over the life-giving impact it has for anyone who accepts it.
+In this regard, the practical and straightforward nature of his word could make one gloss over the life-giving impact it has for anyone who accepts it.

 The Lord says:

 “If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.
 But if he does not listen, take one or two others along with you, that every word may be confirmed by the evidence of two or three witnesses.
 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
 Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” (Mt 18:15-18).

 Observe that other than the obvious lesson for forgiveness and possible reconciliation; the Lord recommends the offended goes and tells the offender his or her fault.
 This is contrary to our usual way of looking at it.
 Therein lies the duty inherent in God's wish for us to be reconciled and reconciling people.

 It's a Christian duty to forgive anyone who has sinned against us (more on this in tomorrow’s reflection).
 Regarding this particular text of Scripture, the Fathers of the Church, such as Saints John Chrysostom and Augustine, understand that it deals with ecclesiastical discipline.
 The lessons could be applied to other areas too.

 The Lord presents to us at least four steps in our response to the duty of being instruments of forgiveness and reconciliation through fraternal correction.